SirHolmstrom/Nordic-MMORPG-Addons/Nordic Addons/Nordic Chat Random Rolls/README.md

 # Nordic Chat Random Rolls
-*This addon allows you use chat commands like: /roll (rolls 0 - 100), /roll 20 2000 (rolls between 20 and 2000), / roll 1 10 5 (roll 1 - 10 (10 times). and /coinflip (shows head or tail), /side /flip or even /coinflip 10 (returns 6 head 4 tails etc).*
+*This addon allows you use chat commands like: /roll (rolls 0 - 100), /roll 20 2000 (rolls between 20 and 2000), / roll 1 10 5 (roll 1 - 10 (5 times). and /coinflip (shows head or tail), /side /flip or even /coinflip 10 (flips a coin 10 times, example: "6 head 4 tails", etc).*

 **After importing** the addon everything should work, right out of the box code wise, make sure you have the **Utils** folder.
 <br>